 Decentralize their Responsibilities: In our study, the average span of an Alumni Volunteer is 27 Months.
-In this period, they get involved in numerous activities which leads to a fatigue.
+In this period, they get involved in numerous activities which leads to fatigue.
 Hence decentralizing the responsibilities among the volunteers can help you grow their average span and hence boost their participation

 Maintain Transparency: One of the major drivers for the alumni volunteers to get involved in alumni relations is the major impact that they believe they can make on the alumni community and on their alma mater.
 They look forward to learn about the outcomes of their effort.
 Hence, keeping them up-to-date gives them a larger motivation to continue their involvement